Parc des Princes: 2026 reviews and tour prices

 3.8/5 6 reviews

-24, rue du Commandant-Guilbaud , 75016 Paris, France
+24, rue du Commandant-Guilbaud, 75016 Paris, France

-24, rue du Commandant-Guilbaud , 75016 Paris, France
+24, rue du Commandant-Guilbaud, 75016 Paris, France

 Parc des Princes

-Visiting the Parc des Princes
+Visiting Parc des Princes

-Over a century of transformation
+A century of transformation

-Watching a match or touring the grounds
+Watching a match or visiting the stadium

 Opening hours